nakibkhan/sol_marketplace/README.md

-# Getting started with Solidity Eth App
+# sol_marketplace

-This is a sample project setup for a React client app communicating with backend Block Chain smart contract
+Blockchain Marketplace example using Solidity and React